CybershoesVR/Quest_FastSDK_Unity/README.md

 There are IMUs (gyroscopes) in receiver and shoes taking care of the correlation between shoes and headset.
 Cybershoes users know that in order to calibrate, they point shoes forward, look forward, and press receiver button once.

-//After above mentioned calibration:
+After above mentioned calibration:
-//* user looks forward & shoes point forward >>> Y-value ("forward")
+* user looks forward & shoes point forward >>> Y-value ("forward")
-//* user looks to the left side & shoes point forward >>>X-value ("strafing")
+* user looks to the left side & shoes point forward >>>X-value ("strafing")

-// Full example project including a suggestion for a seated mode: https://github.com/CybershoesVR/Quest_SDK_Unity_Example
+Full example project including a suggestion for a seated mode: https://github.com/CybershoesVR/Quest_SDK_Unity_Example

 /////////////////////////////////
 // BASIC IMPLEMENTATION  ////////